Small Farms Making a Difference

 Back to the top

 The market itself does not take any profit from sales.
 We do however collect enough money to cover overhead expenses.
-The current membership fee and soon to come 7% virtual booth fee cover these expenses.
-We are charged 3% of sales for the use of this great software.
-We donate and additional 3% of our sales to the community center for the use of thier building.
-The rest goes toward paper, ink, and checks.
+The 9% virtual booth fee, and the 4.5% fee charged to growers cover these expenses.
+We are charged 2.75% of sales for the use of this great software.
+We pay rent from our sales to the community center for the use of their building.
+The market manager receives 4% of sales and our bookkeeper receives 0.5% of sales .
+The rest goes toward paper, ink, checks, other supplies, accounting fees, bonuses for our hardworking employees, and volunteer credits.

 Back to the top